-- Prescriber attestation that member does not have active malignancy, either newly diagnosed or recurrent.
-Any preexisting malignancy treatment must be completed with evidence of remission for at least the past 12 months.
-Member should be free of recurrence prior to initiating GH therapy.
-AND - Prescriber attestation that member does not have an acute critical illness, active proliferative or severe non-proliferative diabetic neuropathy.
+6. Prescriber attests member does not have an active malignancy, either newly diagnosed or

+- Prescriber attestation that member does not have an acute critical illness, active proliferative or severe non-proliferative diabetic retinopathy.
 AND - 8.
 Male members only: Documentation of a normal testosterone blood levels (lab result within the past 2 months).
 If serum testosterone level is low, a documented trial of testosterone replacement therapy is required.